Liouvillian recursion method for the electronic Green's function: Method

-where $S_W(z)$ is the Stieltjes transform of the weight function $W(\omega)$ and $U_n(z)$ are the polynomials of the second kind associated with the weight function.
-If the function $S_W(z)$ is not known analytically, it can be computed using a continued fraction involving the coefficients of the three-term recurrence:
+where $S_W(z)$ is the Stieltjes transform of the weight function $W(\omega)$ and the $U_n(z)$ are the secondary polynomials, defined in Eqs.~(\ref{eq:secondary_recur}-\ref{eq:secondary_recur_init1}), of the same weight function.
+If the function $S_W(z)$ is not known analytically, it can be computed using a continued fraction involving the coefficients of the three-term recursion:

-The secondary polynomials are defined by the following recurrence and initial conditions:
+The secondary polynomials are defined by the following recursion and initial conditions: